Main illustration: Adam Avery

 - Nominate someone beforehand to be a documenter for the workshop.

-- It’s nice to have someone taking pictures of people in action during the workshop.
-This kind of documentation is not only a good momento, it can also be a valuable inclusion to a workshop recap you might send out afterward.
+- It’s nice to have someone taking pictures of people in action during the workshop, whether it’s in-person or virtual.
+This kind of documentation is not only a good memento, it can also be a valuable inclusion to a workshop recap you might send out afterward.